Today’s letter comes to us from a South African reader whose jealous boyfriend won’t admit that he’s jealous.

 What’s your plan?

-Do you really think your partner, no matter how much they love you, will put up with your behaviour indefinitely?
+Do you really think your partner, no matter how much they love you, will put up with your behavior indefinitely?

 If the situation were reversed, would you put up with that kind of treatment forever?